theforeman/smart_proxy_shellhooks/README.md

 * The return (exit) value is only logged into the smart-proxy logger.
 * Optionally HTTP headers X-Shellhook-Arg-1 to N are passed as arguments.
 * HTTP return code is 200 when script was executed (not output) or non-200 when the plugin failed (not script).
-* Keep in mind all the input is usafe, clean every individual data element or argument to prevent security vulnerability.
+* Keep in mind all the input is unsafe, clean every individual data element or argument to prevent security vulnerability.
 * Example templates are shipped with foreman_webhooks plugin and few scripts with this plugin.